Log in or create a free Rosenverse account to watch this video.

 •

-The ultimate goal is embedding sustainability so deeply that dedicated Chief Sustainability Officer roles become unnecessary.
+The ultimate goal is embedding sustainability so deeply into business that Chief Sustainability Officer roles may disappear, just as Chief Digital Officers have.

 Notable Quotes

-"IBM has been publicly disclosing their reductions in environmental impacts since 1990."
+"IBM has been publicly disclosing their reductions in environmental impacts since 1990, but hardly anyone knows about that."

-"I hope in five years we don’t have Chief Sustainability Officers because sustainability will be embedded."
+"My hope is that in five years we won’t have Chief Sustainability Officers because sustainability will be part of every process and mindset."

 Or choose a question: